-4. Made in the USA
+4. Bring attention to made in the USA

-Made in USA is big.
+Made in the USA is big.
 According to Consumer Report, 80% of Americans say they would prefer buying an American-made product, and 60% say they would be willing to pay up to 10% more for it.

-5. All the sparkles
+5. Show off all the sparkles

 Firework shows are an inseparable part of the 4th of July celebration.
 It can also become the center of your marketing campaigns.
 Well, not literal fireworks, but products that can remind your customers of them.

-If you want to run firework-inspired promotion campaigns, your eyes should be on all the products that have shiny or metallic finishes, glitter or sequins.
+If you want to run firework-inspired promotion campaigns, your eyes should be on all the products that have shiny or metallic finishes, glitter, or sequins.

-6. Flash sale
+6. Create a flash sale

 While we’re still on the topic of fireworks, a flash sale is yet another idea worth exploring.
 In case you’re not familiar with this term, a flash sale means offering products at greatly reduced prices for a short period of time.

-7. Picnic essentials
+7. Round up picnic essentials

 The 4th of July weekend is the ultimate party that brings together family and friends.
 One of the most popular ways to celebrate America’s independence is to have a picnic.
-In fact, last year people spent around $7.1 billion on cookouts and picnics outdoors during this patriotic holiday.
+In fact, last year people spent around $6.9 billion on cookouts and picnics outdoors during this patriotic holiday.

-To help your customers prepare for the party outdoors, go ahead and put together a picnic essentials kit.
+Source: Brit + CoTo help your customers prepare for the party outdoors, go ahead and put together a picnic essentials kit.
 You can feature whatever you think might be needed to celebrate America’s independence, be it apparel, accessories, decorations, or tableware.

-8. Free delivery
+8. Offer free delivery

 You’re probably sick of hearing this, but yes, free shipping is the number one incentive to shop more.
 So it comes as no surprise that one of the things that can help you sell more on Independence Day is a free delivery option.